-in the fall armyworm interested in training
+In the fall armyworm is interested in training

 3.1.1.2.
 Situation of the fall armyworm in vegetable crops

 The results showed that 70.68% of market gardeners reported the presence of the caterpillar on vegetable crops, compared with 29.32% who reported its absence on their crops (Figure 6).
 Furthermore, 14.63% of market gardeners stated that the caterpillar was first observed more than 10 years ago (Figure 7).
-However, 39.02%, 21.96% and 4.88% of market gardeners reported the presence of the caterpillar dating back 5 to 10 years, 2 to 4 years and less than 2 years, respectively.
+However, 39.02%, 21.96% and 4.88% of market gardeners reported the presence of the caterpillar dating back 5 to 10 years, 2 to 4 years, and less than 2 years, respectively.